M0M0-D3V/Full-Stack-28-03-21/wk8/d4/README.md

 ---

+#### `gentle reminders...`

+- 20 minute rule! - set a timer if you have to
+- ask questions if you're not sure, chances are, your question will help another classmate
+- schedule a :one: on :one: with me on calendly before the exam, let's get you prepared! :muscle:

+---

 ## :video_game:ACTIVITY DAY:space_invader: - 1pm

 ### :balloon:Join us here in main room for JackBox games!
 Nathan will host a stream so come participate as a player or watch as audience.